DaVinci vs Brava: which synthetic slate wins in Minneapolis?

 Ready to choose your synthetic slate?

 Get a quote from Modex and we'll walk you through DaVinci, Brava, and any other synthetic slate option that fits your home — with real Twin Cities numbers, not national averages.
+More on DaVinci synthetic slate and synthetic slate cost.

 About this comparison